Madzia/qunit-testng/README.md

     });

 Then in your HTML file, you will need to explicitly run your test suite.
-Assuming that your QUnit test HTML file is in the same directory as your test JavaScript file, you will have to do something like this:
+Assuming that your QUnit test HTML file is in the same directory as your test JavaScript file, you will have to include a reference to `QUnitTestSuite.js` and then run your test using `QUnitTestSuite#run(String)`:

     <html>
     <head>